 About a month before the intended date it’s time to start crunching numbers.
 Chat with the mum-to-be to see how big she wants her baby shower to be.
 Is it open to all family and friends?
 Or is an intimate gathering more her thing?

 When the guest list is done you can get to work on the invitations.
 If you already have a baby shower theme in mind, look for complimentary invites.
 We can’t go past these gorgeous personalised baby shower invitations.

 Who doesn’t love cooing over itty-bitty baby items?
 From useful sock sets for sweet little baby feet to generous gifts such as bouncers or nappy bags – there are just so many fabulous baby shower gift options.

 To help you source the coolest, must-have baby gifts, we’ve put together our very own ultimate baby shower gift guide.

 It goes without saying that the mum-to-be is exempt from cooking, serving and cleaning duties, so when considering food and drink for the big day, keep it simple.

-Allowing guests nibblies rather than a sit-down meal is more conducive to mingling.
+Offering guests nibblies rather than a sit-down meal is more conducive to mingling.

 An afternoon tea is always a winner and a few fresh platters tend to go down a treat; think finger sandwiches, petits fours and vegetable or fruit crudités with a selection of dips or yoghurt.
 These doughnut cupcakes will definitely tick the sweet treat box.
-For more pretty treats take a look at our colourful confetti food ideas.

 Baby shower games are a great way to get the laughter flowing.
 Baby showers can be crazy for mum-to-be, so it’s nice to take the pressure off and encourage some silly fun.
 After a few rounds of embarrassing questions, ‘spit the dummy’ or ‘dunking for nipples’, the atmosphere will be more relaxed and enjoyable for all.